Health Benefits of Papaya: Nutrition, Uses & Evidence-Based Insights

 • Vitamin C and Vitamin A are present in abundance.

-• It includes papain enzyme which aids in digestion.
+• It’s having papain enzyme which supports in digestion process.

 • Provides antioxidants such as beta- carotene.

-• May nourish the heart and the skin through a well-balanced diet.
+• May nourish the heart and also to the skin through a well-balanced diet.

-• Should be eaten in moderation and ripe.
+• Most be eaten in moderation and ripe.

-• Seeds and leaves are not recommended for routine use
+• Seeds and leaves are to be avoided for routine use

 What is Papaya?

-Carica papaya, is a tropical fruit with a warm climate worldwide.
-One can consume it both in its ripe or unripe (green) state and it is utilized in a wide range of culinary and traditional food preparations.
+Carica papaya, is a tropical fruit with a warm climate globally.
+One can take it both in its ripe or raw (green) state and also it is used in a wide range of culinary and traditional food preparations.

 Nutritional Value of Papaya (Per 100 g)